RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-08-Trust-but-Verify.md

 * You're removing data... you just deleted production data!
 Hopefully you have backups.
 Will you notice in time to restore without a significant impact?
 * You exposed your service to injection... you suffer unintentional or intentional injection.
 Could be SQL injection, code injection, you name it.
 Not good!

 Let's dive into some common scenarios.
-We won't be able to cover every imaginable scenario, so be sure to always ask 'What could go wrong?'
+We won't be able to cover every imaginable scenario, so be sure to always ask *what could go wrong?*

 ### Bad Input